-Join us as we host our conference at The Royal International Convention Centre – EKKA Precinct in Queensland, a world-class events and lifestyle venue.
+Join us as we host our conference in Queensland, at The Royal International Convention Centre – EKKA Precinct - a world-class events and lifestyle venue.

 The theme is 'Collaborate.
 Innovate.
-Cultivate', showcasing Scholars’ ability to learn from farmers around the globe, identify cutting edge farming practices and technology, and sow the seeds of change that see individuals, businesses and the wider industry flourish.
+Cultivate', showcasing Scholars’ ability to learn from farmers around the globe, identify cutting edge farming practices and technology, and sow the seeds of change that see individuals, businesses and wider industry flourish.

 The program will provide in-depth insights into Australian and global agriculture along with a detailed look at agriculture in Queensland.
 In addition to more than 25 Nuffield Scholars presenting the findings of their scholarship research, there will be a broad array of other speakers focusing on the conference theme.